 You will need an active SAW account to log in and establish your employer account.
 You will use this username and password every time you log in to Paid Leave.
-Watch our tutorial video on how to create a SAW account.
+Watch our tutorial video or visit paidleave.wa.gov/technical-support for information on how to create a SAW account.

-- 1. On the secureaccess.wa.gov homepage, click 'Sign Up'. - 2.
-Fill out your first and last name, email address, username and a password. - 3.
-Check your email for an authorization link, and click the link to activate your account.
+- 1. On the secureaccess.wa.gov homepage, click Sign Up. - 2.
+Fill out all required fields. - 3.
+Check your email for an authorization link then click the link to activate your account.